Program memory (RAM) limitations and management

 Other possible methods to free additional memory are described at the following web page.

 Otherwise, it may be easiest just to simply divide the large data file into smaller files that individually would logically work better with the limited resources on a handheld computer in any case.
+A visualization of this is provided in the video on our blog at this web page.

 The legacy Microsoft Windows CE 4.2 and less operating systems (such as on previous Allegro models) can by default utilize RAM (Random Access Memory) for either or both data storage (not recommended due to volatility) and for running programs.
 You can adjust how much RAM memory is allocated to each under Start > Settings > Control Panel > System icon > Memory tab.
 The Windows registry is automatically stored in RAM memory, though on the Allegro CX and prior models you can backup it up to the C_Drive (an internal non-volatile flash storage memory drive) using Start > Programs > Utilities > Save System.